Swell launches its app for asynchronous voice conversations – TechCrunch

 At the same time, she suggested that the app was created less as a response to Clubhouse and more as a general antidote to social media, where the pair saw increasing polarization and fewer genuine conversations.

-Audio isn’t hardly immune to ranting and anger — just look at talk radio.
+Audio is hardly immune to ranting and anger — just look at talk radio.
 But Varadarajan suggested that making the posts asynchronous doesn’t just make it easier for listeners to catch up; it also improves the quality of the conversation: “People really think about what they’re going to say.”

 She added that the company is determined to avoid any ad-based business models and instead make money by charging for premium tools and Swellcasts.